-Professor Choudhury is an expert in comparative and international family law, U.S. family law, gender law reform, law and religion with a specific emphasis on Islamic law and policy and postcolonial legal theory, Third World Approaches to International Law (TWAIL) and critical race theory.
+Professor Choudhury is an expert in law, technology and equality, comparative and international family law, gender law reform, law and religion with a specific emphasis on Islamic law and policy and postcolonial legal theory, and Third World Approaches to International Law (TWAIL).

 She writes and comments on four broad and overlapping areas of the law: